Corruption-robust exploration in episodic reinforcement learning: Our algorithm: SuperVIsed.C

-\xhdr{Episode schedule across base learners.} Unlike the bandit setting, different base learners may select policies which lead them to different states, a problem known as \emph{trajectory mismatch}.
-To ensure efficient regret, we need to allow tolerant base learners $\ell$ to supervise less tolerant $\ell'$ on the trajectories induced by policies $\pi_{k,\ell'}$ recommended by the latter.
+\xhdr{Episode schedule across base learners.} To ensure efficient regret, we need to allow tolerant base learners $\ell$ to supervise less tolerant $\ell'<\ell$ on the trajectories induced by policies $\pi_{k,\ell'}$ recommended by the latter.
+We accomplish this via traversing base learners in increasing order with a careful episode scheduling procedure based on the following resampling distribution $\mD_\ell$ for every $\ell \in[\lmax]$; this distribution is supported $\{\ell \LDOTS \lmax\}$:

-We accomplish this with a careful scheduling procedure.
-In a given episode $k$, we traverse base learners in increasing order according to the following distribution: denoting by $f(k,h-1)$ the base learner we follow at step $h-1$; in step $h$, we move to a higher base learner $\ell>f(k,h-1)$ with probability $\frac{1}{2\ell H}\cdot 2^{-\big(\ell-f(k,h-1)\big)}$ and continue following $f(k,h-1)$ otherwise.
-When episode $k$ ends, we charge the data of the episode to the final base learner of the episode $f(k,H)$.
-We keep track on which episodes are charged to base learner~$\ell$ by corresponding episode sets $\epSet_{k,\ell}$; in particular these gather states visited, actions selected, rewards earned, and states they led to.

-As in stochastic bandits, our scheduling distribution ensures that any particular episode is charged to base learner $\ell$ with probability less than $2^{-\ell}$, making base learners $\ell\geq \log C$ robust to corruption $C$.
-In addition, it addresses the problem of trajectory mismatch by ensuring that for any $\ell > \ell'$ and any stage $h$, there has roughly $2^{-(\ell - \ell')}/H$ probability of switching from base learner $\ell'$ to a trajectory which executes the more tolerant learner's policy $\pi\kl$ for all stages $h,h+1,\dots,H$.
-This allows the more tolerant learners to develop an estimate of the value function $\vsth(x)$ on states that are frequented by the less tolerant policy $\pi_{k,\ell'}$, thereby ensuring adequate supervision.~\footnote{More formally, our decomposition measures the performance of the non-tolerant base learner on a fictitious alternative trajectory where, at some step $h$, the trajectory instead switched to following $\pi_{k,\lst}$, denoted by $\pi_k\oplus_h \pi_{k,\lst}$.
-Our layer schedule ensures that the densities of the actual and fictiotious trajectories are close; formally, via a bounded visitation ratio (Definition~\ref{defn:visitation}) which is central to the analysis (Section~\ref{sec:our_framework_RL}).}
+When episode $k$ ends, we add the episode's data to the episode set of the last base learner in this episode schedule $\epSet\kl$.
+Our scheduling distribution ensures that any particular episode is charged to base learner $\ell$ with probability less than $2^{-\ell}$, making base learners $\ell\geq \log C$ robust to corruption $C$.
+It addresses the problem of trajectory mismatch by ensuring that for any $\ell > \ell'$ and any stage $h$, there is roughly $2^{-(\ell - \ell')}/H$ probability of switching from base learner $\ell'$ to a trajectory which executes the more tolerant learner's policy $\pi\kl$ for all stages $h,h+1,\dots,H$.
+This allows the more tolerant learners to develop an estimate of the value function $\vsth(x)$ on states that are frequented by the less tolerant policy $\pi_{k,\ell'}$, thereby ensuring adequate supervision.\footnote{More formally, our decomposition measures the performance of the non-tolerant base learner on a fictitious alternative trajectory where, at some step $h$, the trajectory instead switched to following $\pi_{k,\lst}$, denoted by $\pi_k\oplus_h \pi_{k,\lst}$.
+Our layer schedule ensures that the densities of the actual and fictitious trajectories are close; formally, via a bounded visitation ratio (Definition~\ref{defn:visitation}) which is central to the analysis (Section~\ref{sec:our_framework_RL}).} This episode schedule is the random seed discussed in the beginning of the section.